lukiwa/PRIV_fluid_solver/README.md

 # PRIV_fluid_solver
 IN PROGRESS
 Port of Mike Ash Fluid Simulator to C++.
 Refactored, applied OOP principles.
-Currently using SFML to display - planning to use OpenGL to send pixels to GPU
+Currently using SFML to display - planning to use OpenGL.
 ## Original Project
 https://mikeash.com/pyblog/fluid-simulation-for-dummies.html